Streampunk/nodencl/README.md

 progPromise.then(..., console.error);
 ```

 The object returned by the method contains the native OpenCL structures required to execute the kernel and pass data to and from.
 In this default mode with no options, the first device on the system that is of type GPU is selected.
-This can also be determined by calling the `nodecln.findFirstGPU()` function.
+This can also be determined by calling the `nodencl.findFirstGPU()` function.

 To select a specific device or to explicitly name the function in the kernel code that is the entry point for the kernel (e.g. `square` in the example above), options can be provided as the second argument to `createProgram`.
 The options must include a numerical `platformIndex` and `deviceIndex` which are the indexes into the array of platform details and the `devices` property of each platform as returned by `getPlatformInfo()`.
 The `name` property gives the name of the kernel entry point function.
 For example: